HAZmathTeam/hazmath/examples/amr_grids/README.md

-# HAZMATH: A Simple Finite Element, Graph, and Solver Library
+# INPUT FILES for the simple grid generator in HAZMATH

 ---

+HAZMATH: A Simple Finite Element, Graph, and Solver Library

 Copyright (c) 2009- HAZMath: Xiaozhe Hu, James H Adler, Ludmil T Zikatanov

 ---

 A short description of the input required to use the simple grid generator included with HAZMATH.
-Please refer to the examples/amr_grids for more details.
+Please refer to the examples for more details.

 ## Rules ##